Skip to Content

 Contact the professionals at Precht Law Firm to schedule an appointment and learn more about Louisiana forgery laws.

 In the face of criminal accusations, the state has many resources that will work against you.
-As a result, it is important that you seek an experienced legal professional to combat your white collar charges and ensure that you have the opportunity to a fair fight in court.
+As a result, you must seek an experienced legal professional to combat your white-collar charges and ensure that you have the opportunity for a fair fight in court.
 Precht Law Firm is a client-focused firm that will put its years of experience and dedicated knowledge on your side to defend your rights.

 Call (337) 201-9119 or contact Precht Law Firm online to discuss your situation during a free consultation.